 This blog was put together using information from the Victorian Youth Mental Health Alliance, the Gippsland Mentoring Alliance and the book ‘People Skills: How to assert yourself, listen to others and resolve conflicts’ by R Bolton (1986).

 Do you struggle with conflict?
 Would you like a mediator to help you manage this in your couple, family or work-related relationships?
-Contact us on 0434 337 245 for a FREE 10 minute discussion or go to BOOK ONLINE NOW and follow the prompts to make an appointment.
+Contact us on 0434 337 245 for a FREE 10 minute discussion or go to BOOK ONLINE NOW.